Information and guidance for parents and guardians of children who use school transport

 If you are the parents or guardians of children who use school transport this information clarifies some details about the school transport arrangements made for your child.

-You can apply for school transport for your child on our Apply for school transport page.
+You can apply for school transport for your child below.

 Bus passes will be issued within six weeks of the start of the academic year.
 Passes will be delivered to the school and will then be given out to all new pupils.
 Until all passes are delivered, all operators have been told not to refuse travel.
 The pass will expire at the end of the pupil’s time at the school and should be kept for travel in future academic years.